xe1gyq/linuxacademy/training/README01.md

     files_h, all .h files
     files_others, all other files

-In all 3 directories, if we have files with the same name, add a number as identifier that will increase by 1 as required
+In all 3 directories, if we have files with the same name, add a number as identifier that will increase by 1 as required, e.g.

+    README_1
+    README_2

 ###### Some Tasks To Do

 1. Add your name to the beginning, middle and end of every .c file
-2. In all files substitute #include <linux/learningscripting.h> for every #include <linux/module.h> found
+2. In all files substitute #include <linux/scripting.h> for every #include <linux/module.h> found
 3. Fix your #include's order for the files coming from driver/i2c

 We will need the following information under stats.post files: